Top ten property trends for your portfolio

-With 2018 looming, we can already see the trends lining up.
-We’ll review all the forecasts soon, but for those of you who plan your purchases during the summer break see below for the top ten influences we believe will impact the market in 2018.
+With the market changing, we can already see the trends lining up.
+We’ll review all the forecasts soon, but for those of you who plan your purchases during the summer break see below for the top ten influences we believe will impact the market in the coming months.

 Give me a buyers market any day and I’m in heaven.
 Remember the good old days when you could negotiate prices down more often than not?
 But that feels a bit predatory, so I would just settle for a flat market.
 Flat markets are predictable and absolutely wonderful as the backdrop for our next trend – renovations.